-EFFECTIVE DATE: AUTHORITY: CROSS REFERENCES: July 1, 2000 s.24.87, Occupational Health & Safety Regulation HISTORY: Housekeeping changes effective September 15, 2010 to delete practice reference and make formatting changes.
-Replaces Policy No. 85.21 of the Prevention Division Policy and Procedure Manual APPLICATION: This Item results from the 2000/2001 "editorial" consolidation of all prevention policies into the Prevention Manual .
+EFFECTIVE DATE: AUTHORITY: CROSS REFERENCES: January 1, 2019 s.24.87, Occupational Health & Safety Regulation HISTORY: Changes effective January 1, 2019 made to clarify the policy.
+Housekeeping changes effective September 15, 2010 to delete practice reference and make formatting changes.
+Replaces Policy No. 85.21 of the Prevention Division Policy and Procedure Manual This Item results from the 2000/2001 "editorial" consolidation of all prevention policies into the Prevention Manual .
 The POLICY in this Item merely continues the substantive requirements of Policy No. 85.21, as they existed prior to the Effective Date, with any wording changes necessary to reflect legislative and regulatory changes since Policy No. 85.21 was issued.
+This item applies to all inspections that occur on or after January 1, 2019.